Depression Therapy in Augusta, GA

 You go through the motions of living, but you don’t actually feel alive.
 Most of the time you feel numb and detached from the world (and people) around you.
 People seem to think you’re fine, but you know you’re not.

 You don’t remember the last time you really felt anything.
-It’s almost like your emotions are frozen and every day feels the same.
+It’s like your emotions are frozen and every day feels the same.

 Sometimes you can distract yourself doom scrolling or binge watching Netflix, but as soon as you’re done, that quiet emptiness comes back and it’s just you alone with that big empty hole inside.